juliendargelos/three-playground/readme.md

 import { Playground } from 'three-playground'

 Playground.play({
-  // All options are optional, these are the default values
+  // All parameters are optional, these are the default values

   controls: true, // Enable orbit controls
   ambientLight: true, // Add ambient light to the scene